Australian Women's Ice Hockey League: Forming the AWIHL

-2010's
+2010s

 In October 2010, the Australian Women's Ice Hockey League conducted a competition to replace the original league logo with a new one.
 The competition closed 1 December 2010, and the original logo was replaced by the current one.

-In the early 2010’s there was a move to align AWIHL teams with Australian Ice Hockey League (AIHL) counterparts.
+In the early 2010s there was a move to align AWIHL teams with Australian Ice Hockey League (AIHL) counterparts.
 This strategy led to three of the four AWIHL teams to either sign a memorandum of understanding or merge with AIHL teams to create dual program organisations.
 The Melbourne Dragons became the Melbourne Ice by signing a MOU, that allowed the Dragons management to remain in control of the team.
 Adelaide Assassins became the Adelaide Adrenaline and Sydney Sirens became the North Star Sirens.
 Both Adelaide and Sydney would later return to being independently run organisations, but the Ice remain in the league since 2010.

-In 2016, IHA announced the formation of the annual Australian Women’s Tier 2 Show Case Series (AW2SCS) to act as a feeder league to the AWIHL and provide a development pathway from state leagues to the AWIHL.
+In 2016, IHA announced the formation of the annual Australian Women's Tier 2 Show Case Series (AW2SCS) to act as a feeder league to the AWIHL and provide a development pathway from state leagues to the AWIHL.
 Initially the league had four teams based in Canberra, Sydney and Melbourne (x2).
 By 2019 the AW2SCS had five teams and had expanded to Adelaide and Perth.

 The AWIHL officially expanded in August 2018 for the first time, with the introduction of the Perth Inferno to the league.
-Perth had played two exhibition games against the Sydney Sirens the season before and had competed in and won the Australian Women’s Tier 2 Show Case Series two years in a row on their road to AWIHL entry.
+Perth had played two exhibition games against the Sydney Sirens the season before and had competed in and won the Australian Women's Tier 2 Show Case Series two years in a row on their road to AWIHL entry.

-Two AWIHL teams featured in Australasia’s Best Sporting Team list 2019.
+Two AWIHL teams featured in Australasia's Best Sporting Team list 2019.
 The list, conducted by Platinum Asset Management and GAIN LINE Analytics, ranked and named the top 25 sporting teams in Australasia.
 In 2019, AWIHL teams, Sydney Sirens and Melbourne Ice were ranked inside the top 25 sporting teams.
 The Sirens were ranked twenty-first and Melbourne Ice were ranked twenty-third.